Ahmosys/leakcheck-raycast/README.md

 ## 📥 Installation

 1. Make sure you have [Raycast](https://www.raycast.com) installed
-2. Open Raycast and search for "Leakcheck"
+2. Open Raycast Store and search for "Leakcheck"
-3. Click "Install"
+3. Install the extension

 ## ⚙️ Configuration